inclement/inclem.net/content/290415-python-on-android.rst

 `python-for-android project
 <https://github.com/kivy/python-for-android>`__.
 The basic
-functionality of this tool is to first build a *distribution*, an Android project directory that includes all the components components Kivy needs to run, compiled for Android by the Android NDK.
+functionality of this tool is to first build a *distribution*, an Android project directory that includes all the components Kivy needs to run, compiled for Android by its NDK.
 This includes in particular the Python interpreter itself, plus Kivy and the libraries it depends on - currently Pygame and SDL, although we are working to modernise this bit.
-The Android distribution also includes a Java bootstrap, a normal Android application whose job is to display Kivy's OpenGL surface and to mediate between Kivy and Android.
-All these components can then be bundled into an APK with different settings (icon, name, orientation etc.) to taste.
+The distribution also includes a Java bootstrap, a normal app structure whose job is to display Kivy's OpenGL surface and to mediate between Kivy and Android.
+All these components can then be bundled into an APK with the user's Python script and different settings (icon, name, orientation etc.) to taste.

-This is only the basic procedure, the Python distribution can include much more than just these essentials.
-Most of the Python standard library is built in by default, and pure Python modules can be included easily, so in general you can perform tasks using just the same libraries you would on the desktop.
-Libraries with compiled components are more complex, but can be built as long as python-for-android has a compilation recipe for them (or you provide your own) - these are often quite simple, just setting some compilation flags and running the normal build procedure, although some modules need additional patching.
+This is only the basic procedure, the APK can (and does) include much more than just these essentials.
+Amongst other things, most of the Python standard library is built in by default, and pure Python modules can be included easily so in general you can perform tasks using just the same libraries you would on the desktop.
+Libraries with compiled components are more complex, but can be built and included as long as python-for-android has a compilation recipe for them (or you provide your own) - these are often quite simple, just setting some compilation flags and running the normal build procedure, although some modules need additional patching.
 Python-for-android includes quite a few recipes by default, including very popular modules like numpy, sqlite3, twisted and even django!

-The above is the basics of how python-for-android works, but far from the whole story, and you can check the documentation for more information about building your own APKs - in particular, we recommend using `Buildozer <https://github.com/kivy/buildozer>`__, which gives
+The above is the basics of how python-for-android works but is far from the whole story, and you can check the documentation for more information about building your own APKs - in particular, we recommend using `Buildozer <https://github.com/kivy/buildozer>`__, which gives